 It makes you feel warm, comfortable, and stylish, doesn’t it?

-When you assess your website, pinpoint common issues, and implement these solutions, you’re putting your online store in position to boost its conversion rate.
+these solutions specific to your site, you’re putting your online store in position to boost its conversion rate.
 And when that happens, more sales and revenue will follow.